karx/homepage/_drafts/2019-02-25-simulation-overview.md

 Social Interactions - These are the "interactions" of two compute systems.
 There are many known way to this.
 Talking is one of the best way to interact as the density of information flow is incredibly high.
 If we also add visual data to this, the interaction becomes much richer, but sometimes makes it harder for participants to focus on everything, thus causing leakage in the flow of information.

 Computing - The way the information is processed.
 The abstraction of Computes is beyond the scope of this text.
-This is most fundamental.
+This is the most fundamental.
 The first class citizen of this simulation.
 The architecture is to maximize the potential of these computes.

 Visualizations - The way we comprehend the current state of the system, could be visually, through other reporting mechanism, anything, that divulges information about the system.